HMS Stirling Castle (1679): Loss

 During the Great Storm of 26/27 November 1703, she was lost on the Goodwin Sands.
 Captain John Johnson perished with his ship.
 There were 70 survivors from her 349 crew.

-She seems to have dragged her anchor, slowing the ship's progress towards the Goodwin Sands and meaning that she reached the sands at high tide, narrowly avoiding the fate of the other ships which were grounded.
-As the storm continued, the tides turned and dragged the ship sideways, trapping her between the new tidal currents and the oncoming storms.
-The resulting tumultuous seas swamped the ship.
-Full of water, she sank onto the sands, leaving just the stern exposed for a fortunate few to cling to.
+It is most likely that Stirling Castle was moored with two anchors, her best bower and small bower, each on a single cable.
+Some reports suggest that HMS Northumberland dragged her own anchor across those of Stirling Castle.
+Whatever the circumstances, Stirling Castle's anchors did not hold and she was blown towards the Goodwin Sands, grounding at high tide.
+In the time available, the crew, working in a wind so strong that a man could not stand in it, managed to get the spare anchor deployed.
+Though it did not stop the ship dragging, it held her bow into the storm.
+There was no time to get the heavier sheet anchor over the side before she struck.
+The spare anchor has been discovered during the archaeological investigation of the wreck.
+It's position suggests that it prevented the ship from turning broadside to the waves and being rapidly destroyed by breaking waves, as happened to others lost on the sands in the same storm.
+Instead, survivors found some safety in the stern as the ship settled into the sands.
+They had to endure two nights on the wreck before rescuers from Deal were able to get out to them, launching their boats from the exposed beach and crossing five miles of rough seas.

 Wreck

 Local recreational divers found the wreck in 1979 following a movement of the surrounding sand.
 The wreck lies in 12.1 m of water near the North Sand Head, Goodwin Knoll.
-The ship was in a remarkable state of preservation, possibly uncovered for the first time since she sank, and numerous artefacts were recovered in 1979-80.
+The ship was in a remarkable state of preservation, possibly uncovered for the first time since she sank, and numerous artefacts were recovered in 1979–80.
 Most are held by Ramsgate Maritime Museum but some were first displayed at Bleak House in Broadstairs while it was still a museum, and then moved to the Deal Maritime Museum.
 A few artefacts have been recovered since, but the wreck was already being covered by fresh sediment in 1981.

 The ship re-emerged from the sand in 1998.
-Scouring of the sand supporting the stern and port quarter led to their partial collapse in the winter of 1999-2000, and the structure has been further destabilised since then.
+Scouring of the sand supporting the stern and port quarter led to their partial collapse in the winter of 1999–2000, and the structure has been further destabilised since then.
 In 2000 a team of divers successfully recovered a Demi-cannon, complete with its original gun carriage from the site.
 This "Rupertino" gun designed by the king's nephew Prince Rupert, was one of eight delivered by the gun maker Thomas Westerne in 1690.
 The 49 long cwt gun fired 32 lb shot.